-With Rosh Hashanah, the Jewish New Year, comes a customary heap of symbolic food offerings.
+With Rosh Hashanah, the Jewish New Year comes a heap of symbolic food offerings.
 Chief among these is the combination of apples dipped in honey.
-This symbolizes the wishing of a “sweet new year” to others, and coincides nicely with other western seasonal traditions of new beginnings and transition coming with the autumn months.
+This symbolizes the wishing of a “sweet new year” to others and coincides nicely with other western seasonal traditions of new beginnings and transition coming with the autumn months.

 We go with raw honey, or manuka honey as a more natural product so as not to dilute any of the benefits of using it.
 What is so great about honey, you ask?
 Well, think about what you do for sore throats, losing your voice, or suffering from a cold.
 In the colder months, tea with honey or a solution of honey, hot water and lemon help to coat and restore your throat without the use of sugary cough syrups or lozenges.
 Not too long ago, Jill wrote about honey as a storied remedy for throat irritation.

 Manuka honey, native to Australia and New Zealand and sold here in the US, is used for a host of reasons.
 Because of its antibacterial qualities, manuka honey is used to treat and soothe surface wounds or minor burns.
 Different than the honey we are used to seeing widely available in stores and restaurants, manuka is darker in color and is described as being herbaceous and richer in flavor.